Mavericks vs. Pelicans Prediction & Picks - November 12

 Mavericks Performance Insights

-- The Mavericks are ceding 116.9 points per game this season (23rd-ranked in NBA), but they've really thrived on offense, scoring 122.8 points per contest (second-best).

-- Dallas is 25th in the NBA with 41.3 rebounds per game this year.
-Meanwhile, it ranks 19th with 45.3 rebounds allowed per contest.

-- This season, the Mavericks rank 17th in the league in assists, dishing out 25 per game.
+- The Mavericks rank 17th in the NBA with 25 assists per game.

-- Dallas ranks top-five this season in turnovers, ranking third-best in the league with 12.3 turnovers per game.
-Meanwhile, it ranks 14th with 14.3 forced turnovers per contest.
+- Dallas ranks third-best in the NBA by averaging only 12.3 turnovers per game.
+In terms of forced turnovers, it ranks 14th in the league (14.3 per contest).

-- The Mavericks have been getting things done in terms of three-point shooting this year, ranking best in the NBA in three-pointers per game (17.2) and best in three-point percentage (40.3%).
+- In terms of three-point shooting, it's been a dominant stretch for the Mavericks, who are draining 17.2 threes per game (best in NBA) and shooting 40.3% from three-point land (best).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.